laszlocph/gimlet-docs/docs/developers/deploy-workflows.md

 #### Deploy on git tag

-Given a Drone.io pipeline that builds and publishes a Docker image on git tag on the master branch.
+Given a Drone.io pipeline that builds and publishes a Docker image on git tag.

 Drone.io sends a `continuous-integration/drone/tag` status line to Github, and you can write `.*/tag` as a Gimlet trigger.